 Many books are formatted in either Microsoft Word or Adobe InDesign, so it pays to use someone who is knowledgeable in one or both software programs.
 From developing templates to customizing stylesheets to choosing fonts, it takes time and effort to design and layout the pages in the most functional way for the intended audience.
 The page designer also should be familiar with converting a finished manuscript to eBook format, whether Kindle (.mobi) or ePub.

-Reedsy, Blurb and Bookbaby also are good for locating experienced text layout specialists.
+Reedsy, Blurb and Bookbaby also are good for locating experienced text layout specialists as well as other book publishing resources.

 Don’t skimp on cover design because people really will judge your book by its cover.
 Your book cover is the window through which potential buyers will view your book.
 It is the sole reason why most people will stop to investigate what the book is about.